Ninamaninja Kalpadukal

 Ninamaninja Kalpadukal (Bloodstained Footprints) is a 1963 Malayalam language film, directed by N. N. Pisharody and produced by N.K.
 Karunakara Pillai and Shobhana Parameswaran Nair.
 The lead role is played by Prem Nazir, with Ambika, Sheela and Madhu, who debuted with this film.
 The film is based on a novel by Parappurath and portrays the trials the Indo-China war.
 It won the National Film Award for Best Feature Film in Malayalam.
 It was a super hit movie.

-Song in the film include "Mamalakalkkappurathu" (by P. B. Sreenivas) and "Anuraga Natakathil" (by K. P. Udayabhanu).
+Songs in the film include "Mamalakalkkappurathu" (by P. B. Sreenivas) and "Anuraga Natakathil" (by K. P. Udayabhanu).
 The songs were composed by Baburaj, with lyrics by P. Bhaskaran.